drendrin88/master-thesis/README.md

 # Advanced Content Analysis for Web Pages in Apache Spark

-That is my Master Thesis' Project.
+Here is my Master Thesis Project.
+It includes all codes, datasets and results.
+Its use is free since it was developed as a partial requirement for my master degree.

+For any further question: dioni.endringer@hotmail.com